im-open/git-version-lite/README.md

         uses: im-open/git-version-lite@v1.0.0
         with:
           calculate-prerelease-version: true
           branch-name: ${{ github.head_ref }}       # github.head_ref works when the trigger is pull_request
           tag-prefix: v                             # Prepend a v to any calculated release/pre-release version
           default-release-type: major               # If no tags are found, default to doing a major increment
+          create-ref: true                          # Will create a release/tag on the repo
+          github-token: ${{ secrets.GITHUB_TOKEN }} # Required when creating a ref

       - run: echo "The next version is ${{ env.VERSION }}"